MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 ![](http://haxedevelop.org/img/haxedevelop-interface.jpg)

 [HaxeDevelop](http://www.haxedevelop.org) is one of the strongest IDEs for Haxe development.
-If you are a Windows user (and perhaps if you are not), we recommend that you try HaxeDevelop first to get a feel for what an integrated environment looks like.
+If you are a Windows user (and perhaps if you are not), we recommend that you try HaxeDevelop first.
+HaxeDevelop is a great developer IDE with:
+- integrated source-control support (svn, git, mercurial)
+- tasks/todo, snippets, plugin support, XML/HTML/CSS completion and even built-in zen-coding for HTML.

+to get a feel for what an integrated environment looks like.
 Many developers prefer HaxeDevelop.

 HaxeDevelop is free and open-source.